-- CRJ 410.
+- CRJ 406.
+CRIMINAL PROCEDURE.
+A study of the procedural rules for the judicial enforcement of substantive criminal law; an examination of the nature and function of the law in relation to the criminal justice process; a review of policies and procedures in the administration of justice.
+3 - CRJ 410.
 APPLIED CRIMINAL INVESTIGATION.
-An overview of the crime solving process with emphasis on methodology, corpus delecti, and evidence; theory of investigation, case preparation, and legal issues relating to criminal investigations are studied.
-3 - CRJ 412.
+An overview of the crime solving process with emphasis on methodology, corpus delecti, and evidence; theory of investigation, case preparation, and legal issues relating to criminal investigations are stud- - CRJ 412.
 LEGAL LIABILITIES FOR CRIMINAL JUSTICE PERSONNEL.
 The definitions, perceptions, and legal concerns involving the idea of deviance in the criminal justice arena; the application of civil and criminal remedies for officer misconduct at the local, state, and federal levels.
 3 - CRJ 415.
 DRUG IDENTIFICATION AND ENFORCEMENT.
 Lectures, demonstrations and discussions that examine all aspects of drug identification and enforcement with a special emphasis on both legal and illicit drugs and their contribution to crime in the United States.
 3 - CRJ 420.
 SEMINAR IN CORRECTIONAL CRIMINOLOGY.
 The interdisciplinary application of criminological knowledge and research to correctional interests and issues in changing criminal behavior.
 3 - CRJ 425.
 JUVENILE JUSTICE.
 A study of case law pertaining to juvenile offenders, the investigation, custody, and adjudication process, and the disposition of offenders.
 3 - CRJ 430.
 THE PRISON COMMUNITY.
 Description and analysis of the formal and informal processes in the emergence, stabilization, and continuity of human relationships constituting the prison community.
 3 - CRJ 435.
 APPLIED CRIMINALISTICS.
 An applied approach to the recognition, preservation, collection, and identification of physical evidence.
 3 - CRJ 440.
 COMMUNITY-BASED CORRECTIONS.
 An examination of probation and parole and other alternatives to incarceration; theoretical study of correctional casework with emphasis upon the psychological study, case assessment, objectives and procedures in the selection of therapeutic methods and the management of correctional delivery systems.
 3 - CRJ 445.
 CIVIL LIBERTIES.
 A comprehensive study of individual rights and the criminal justice system.
 3 - CRJ 450.
 JUVENILE CORRECTIONS.
 A study of the various treatment modalities currently employed in the rehabilitation of juvenile offenders; role and function of juvenile justice in American society; role of the juvenile courts; problems in juvenile corrections; community as a correctional resource; institutional and probationary treatment; aftercare services following release.
 3 - CRJ 460.
 SURVEY OF TECHNOLOGY AND CRIME.
 An examination of the role of technology in the commission of criminal activities.
 Topics will include what types of criminal acts employ technology and how to investigate criminal activities involving technology.
 3 - CRJ 475.
 FAMILY VIOLENCE.
 A study of child maltreatment and spouse abuse within the family emphasizing detection, investigation, and deterrence; an examination of the legal, medical, and social perspectives necessary to the understanding of, and structured inquiry into, domestic violence.
 3